axlan/lan_pets/README.md

 Identifiers, host, MAC, mDNS?
 Figure out sensors for each device (ping, http, custom, SNMP) Any way to better abstract the router info dump?
+Make it work when router scraper isn't available
+Add header with links to manage pets and relationships Add more stuff to relationship view, like moods as a color with legend